e1560762/json-flattener/README.md

 ## Features
 * Converts nested json objects to single level json objects and writes to a file.
 * Merges keys in a branch using ".".
 For example {"1":{"2":{"3":none}}} is transformed to {"1.2.3": none}
-* Does not parse array objects.
+* Does not work for array objects.

 ### Parameters
 * --input: (Required) Path to file that includes the JSON structure.